microsoft/RTVS-docs/index.md

 **Q. What are the key missing features of RTVS currently?**

 A. There a number of these.
 For example:

-* There is no UI for package installation or creation
-* Variable Explorer does not allow edit, search, sort and supports global scope only
+* Variable Explorer does not allow edit, search, sort.
 * Refactoring in the Editor
-* Rendering Shiny apps in a VS window.
-We currently render using the default browser
+* Rendering Shiny apps or `ggviz` plots in a VS window.
-* Interactive ggviz plots in a VS window.
 We currently render using the default browser
 * Customization options when saving plots as PDF or bitmaps

 We'll be addressing these in the near future.